Common knee complaints

 exercises that use the knee,

-as well because you can't stabilize it or use it.
+because you can't effectively stabilize the knee or use it

 So swelling or other common knee

 motion-related issues with the knee

 a sprain or strain of the knee,